kdwykleingeld/ngac/README.md

-# NGAC - Next Generation Access Control - Policy Information Point (PIP)
+# NGAC - Next Generation Access Control - Policy Information Point (PIP) / Policy Administration Point (PAP)

 This is the readme file for a small prototype for a Policy Information Point (PIP) for Next Generation Access Control (NGAC).
 NGAC is a Attribute Based Access Control (ABAC) standard described by ANDI/INCITS.
 Standards documentation includes: